ik1g19/Notes-Quartz/content/notes/Courses/Udemy Courses/Complete guide to building an app with DotNet Core and React/Walking Skeleton Part 1 - Dotnet.md

 }
 ```

-The activities will now be visible in the activities db when the app is started
+The activities will now be visible in the activities `db` when the app is started

 # Adding an API Controller

 Now we have data in the database we need to create a controller so that we can query the database and return data inside a HTTP response

-We create a new controller under 📁`Controllers` called `BaseApiController.cs`
+📁`API\Controllers\BaseApiController.cs`
 ```cs
 using Microsoft.AspNetCore.Mvc;